qiqingwang/qiqingwang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a final-year Ph.D.
 Candidate at the National University of Singapore (NUS) working with [Prof. Kaidi Yang](https://cde.nus.edu.sg/cee/staff/kaidi-yang-2/).
 Also, I am a co-founder of AutoLink to transform driving data into digital assets for everyone.
-Before that, I obtained a BEng. in Transportation Engineering from the Harbin Institute of Technology (HIT) in Harbin, China.
+Before that, I obtained a B.Eng. in Transportation Engineering from the Harbin Institute of Technology (HIT) in Harbin, China.

 My research interests include responsible data science in transportation systems and trustworthy AI for traffic control.
 I have published some papers at the top transportation conferences, such as ISTTT, ITSC, TRB, and so on.
 For more details, please find my CV attached.